munich-quantum-toolkit/naviz/doc/FileFormat.md

 time {
 	display: <boolean> // Whether to display the current time
-	prefix: <string> // Text to display before the time font {
+	prefix: <string> // Text to display before the time
+	precision: <number> // Number of decimal places to show.
+Should be a natural number. font {
 		family: <string> // Font-Family of the time
 		size: <number> // Size of the time